ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-The AS retrieves the pending request based on the handle and determines that it has not yet been authorized.
+The AS retrieves the pending request based on the pending grant request associated with the continuation access token and determines that it has not yet been authorized.
 The AS indicates to the client instance that no access token has yet been issued but it can continue to call after another 60 second timeout.